Ramrod (film)

-Ramrod is a 1947 American Western film directed by Andre DeToth and starring Joel McCrea, Veronica Lake, Preston Foster and Don DeFore.
-This cowboy drama from Hungarian director DeToth was the first of several films based on the stories of Western author Luke Short.
-DeToth's first Western is often compared to films noir released around the same time.
-Leading lady Veronica Lake was then married to director DeToth.
+Ramrod is a 1947 American Western film directed by Andre de Toth and starring Joel McCrea, Veronica Lake, Preston Foster and Don DeFore.
+This cowboy drama from Hungarian director de Toth was the first of several films based on the stories of Western author Luke Short.
+De Toth's first Western is often compared to films noir released around the same time.
+Leading lady Veronica Lake was then married to director de Toth.
 The supporting cast features Donald Crisp, Charles Ruggles, Lloyd Bridges and Ray Teal.

 Plot

 Connie Dickason is the strong-willed daughter of a ranch owner who is under the control of powerful local cattleman Frank Ivey, a man her father once wanted Connie to marry.
 Instead, Connie takes up with a sheep rancher who is run out of town by Ivey, leaving behind a note that he is handing the title of his ranch over to Connie.

 The conniving and manipulative Connie persuades ranch hand Dave Nash to be her "ramrod," or ranch foreman.
 He recruits an old pal, Bill Schell, who bends the law to his own purposes now and then but is fiercely loyal to Dave, to come help him run the ranch and fend off the ruthless Ivey.

 Rose Leland is in love with Dave and he feels great affection toward her.
 Connie seduces both Dave and Bill to do her bidding, however.
 She even persuades Bill to stampede her own cattle, without Dave's knowledge, just so Ivey will appear guilty to the law.
 Sheriff Jim Crew goes to arrest Ivey and is shot down in cold blood.
 Dave is ambushed by a couple of Ivey's men.
 He kills one of them, Red Cates, but is badly wounded.
 Bill hides him, but Connie carelessly exposes their hideout.
 Bill volunteers to distract Ivey and his men while Dave turns to Rose for shelter.
 Ivey hunts down Bill in the mountains and shoots him in the back.

 Dave has had enough.
 He confronts Ivey in the street, armed with only a shotgun, but beats him to the draw.
 Connie is delighted.
 At last, she has her land and her man.
 Dave, though, wants nothing more to do with her, returning to Rose's arms.